Tutorial examples of classic policies

 set appfw profile shopping_cart -creditCardAction LOG STATS -creditCardXOut ON -creditCard <name> [<name>...]

-you substitute the name of the credit card you want to protect.
+For <name> you substitute the name of the credit card you want to protect.
 For Visa, you substitute VISA.
 For Master Card, you substitute MasterCard.
 For American Express, you substitute Amex.
 For Discover, you substitute Discover.
 For Diners Club, you substitute DinersClub.
 For JCB, you substitute JCB.